 Alongside the tax related elements of the draft Budget, also published today are two consultation documents relating to LTT.

 The first is a consultation on the proposed legislative amendments to the Land Transaction Tax and Anti- avoidance of Devolved Taxes (Wales) Act 2017 (LTTA), to extend the land transaction tax higher residential rates 3-year refund and exception periods, in specified circumstances.

 The second consultation is on the proposed legislative amendments to the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 to provide a relief from LTT for qualifying transactions within a designated Welsh special tax site, which would include any future freeports.

 Tax Policy Report

-Tax Policy Report against the Work Plan for 2021-26.
-The Report sets out progress on the range of activities in which we are engaged, taking forward our tax related Programme for Government commitments including in the areas of local government finance reform, and a consultation on legislation permitting local authorities to raise a visitor levy.
+This publication reports against the Welsh Government’s Tax Policy Framework and Work Plan.
+The Report sets out progress on the range of activities in which we are engaged, taking forward our tax-related Programme for Government commitments including in the areas of local government finance reform, and a consultation on legislation permitting local authorities to raise a visitor levy.

 This statement is being issued during recess in order to keep members informed.
 Should members wish me to make a further statement or to answer questions on this when the Senedd returns I would be happy to do so.